B13rg/B13rg.github.io/_drafts/2020-11-22-DMG-Cart-MBC-Analysis.md

 |MBC1B|Jun/1999|

 The MBC3 only started to be used in 1998, the same year the gameboy color was released.
-Before that point, we really only see none, MBC1 and MBC2 types used.
+Before that point, we really only see games use no MBC, or the MBC1 and MBC2 types.
 Once it was released, it was used primarily for newer Gameboy Color games, but it also saw some use in Gameboy-first type games, like [Mary Kate and Ashley's Pocket Planner](https://www.youtube.com/watch?v=jbbMLLPZNnU).

 At the same time, we can also see hardware lifecycle events for the MBC3 over the years it was used.